Darxo/Hardened/README.md

 - **Sword Thrust** now has -10% additional Hitchance (up from -20%)
 - **Take Aim** (granted by **Crossbow and Firearm Mastery**) now costs 4 Action Points (up from 2) and 20 Fatigue (down from 25)
 - **Throw Axe** now has a 50% chance to decapitate (up from 0%) and 25% chance to disembowel (up from 0%)
-- **Throw Net** no longer requires the targets Base Reach to be below a certain value
+- **Throw Net** now costs 4 Action Points (down from 5), has a Range of 3 (up from 2) and no longer requires the targets Base Reach to be below a certain value

 Skill nerfs as a result of the Reach system:
 - **Gash** now has 0% additional Hitchance (down from 5%)